cultural-impact-of-warfare

 Homeric Greece: The Epic as Tactical Archive

 While the Iliad and Odyssey are celebrated as literary masterpieces, they were for centuries performed orally.
 These epics contain detailed descriptions of chariot tactics, spear combat, and shield wall formations.
-For instance, the "Catalogue of Ships" in Book II of the Iliad is not just a poetic list — it is a mental map of allied forces and their commanders, serving as a strategic briefing for a listener who might be a military leader.
+The "Catalogue of Ships" in Book II of the Iliad is not just a poetic list — it is a mental map of allied forces and their commanders, serving as a strategic briefing for a listener who might be a military leader.
 The Homeric poems also embed moral codes of warfare, such as the importance of retrieving fallen comrades (a logistical and morale imperative) and the concept of arete (excellence) in combat.
 These epics were the warrior’s manual, history book, and ethical guide rolled into one.
+The detailed descriptions of shield construction and spear grip in the epics match archaeological finds from the Mycenaean period, confirming their accuracy as technical manuals.

 West Africa: The Griot and the Art of War